 However, flat face breeds require extra caution, she says.
 “I recommend avoiding any outdoor activity in temperatures above 80 degrees.”

 If you are spending time outdoors, always provide shade and a water dish.
-Consider using a cooling dog bed and/or a kiddie pool filled with cool water (but remember to always supervise your dog).
+Consider using a cooling dog bed and/or a kiddie pool filled with cool water (remember to always supervise your dog).

 If you observe any of the symptoms above, remove your dog from the heat immediately.
 If you can, take him inside to an air-conditioned room or a room with a fan.